InternalError503/Qzip/README.md

 Create archive from a directory: `Qzip.exe --d=somefolder --o=somefolder.zip --best --b`

-Extract archive to a directory: `Qzip.exe --d=somefolder.zip --o=somefolder --X`
+Extract archive to a directory: `Qzip.exe --d=somefolder.zip --o=somefolder --X --M1`

 ##### To-Do: (Highly Optional Ideas)
-- Add type of overwrite settings, i.e overwrite files only if newer or never overwrite.
+- ~~Add type of overwrite settings, i.e overwrite files only if newer or never overwrite.~~
 - Add type of comfirmation on overwrite that can be forced by an argument to skip user input.
 - Currently we delete the archive an make a new one everytime, Need an option to just update the existing.
 - Maybe have compressing feedback, Improve extracting feedback.